 Drink Lots of Water Before and After Drinking Alcohol

 Alcohol is a diuretic and will dehydrate you.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), "Alcohol suppresses the release of vasopressin, a hormone produced by the brain that sends signals to the kidneys causing them to retain fluid.
 As a result, alcohol increases urination and excess loss of fluids."
-If you know you will drink bourbon at a particular time of the day, let's say in the evening, ensure that you drink a sufficient amount of water during the day.
+If you know you will drink bourbon at a particular time, let's say in the evening, make sure you drink water during the day.
 After you've had your bourbon for the night, drink a full glass of water before bed.
 Do this even if you are moderate in your drinking habits.

 Drinking lots of water is vital because alcohol causes dehydration which can shrink brain tissue, creating headaches in the short term and memory loss over time.
 Additionally, the dehydration associated with drinking too much whiskey can cause slow bowel function, fatigue or low energy levels, weight gain, mental fog, and skin problems.
 Prolonged or repeated bouts of dehydration can cause urinary tract infections, kidney stones, and even kidney failure.

 To prevent dehydration, prepare your body by drinking plenty of water and eating foods high in water, such as fruits and vegetables.

 I consume alcohol frequently because I enjoy the whiskey-tasting experience and often write bourbon reviews.
 However, I have yet to find a need to take more than a week off from drinking because I maintain a conscientious weekly schedule.
 Here's my routine:

 - Limit my drinking to 4 days a week.

 - Drink one finger at a time (1 ounce) and typically less than 4 ounces when drinking something I love.